How to Choose a Teaching Program

-To become a fully licensed teacher in a North Carolina public school, you need to complete an approved educator preparation program (EPP).
-EPPs arm you with the skills, experience and knowledge to teach in your chosen grade and subject.
-Not all EPPs are the same, though.
+To get your North Carolina teaching license, you’ll need to complete a teaching program.
+Teacher preparation programs equip you with the skills and knowledge to teach in your chosen grade and subject.

 Enter your email to get the updates that matter.